jerolon/Dlaeve_genome/README.md

 parallel --colsep=" " --will-cite --jobs 80% -a Scaffolds_NOT100p_repeats.txt "lastz ${fulica}[multiple] chromosomes/{1}.fa --output=toFulica/{1}.axt --step=20 --gfextend --chain --gapped --format=axt --notransition --allocate:traceback=1.99G --rdotplot=toFulica/{1}.csv"
 ```

-The axt format is cool to check out the alignment sequences, although they occupy a lot of space.
+The axt format is good to check out the alignment sequences, although they occupy a lot of space.
 What is used to plot the alignments are the individual csv files.
 There is a csv file for each HiC scaffold listed in  `Scaffolds_NOT100p_repeats.txt` with the form

 `head toFulica/HIC_SCAFFOLD_1.csv`
 ```